 Pineapples were grown in glass-houses in Europe and the first large, smooth-leaf variety (known as Smooth Cayenne) was introduced to Australia from Kew Gardens in 1858.
 This variety became the most widely grown in Australia.

 All planting, fertilising and harvesting was done by hand until the advent of the rotary hoe in the 1930s.
 Hand harvesting persisted until the 1960s.
-Canning commenced in 1947 but cheaper imported product has eroded the volume in this sector from the 1990s.
+Canning commenced in the 1920s and the best-known brand, Golden Circle, was established in 1947.
+However cheaper imported product has eroded the volume in this sector since the 1990s.

 In the 2012-13 season, the Australian pineapple processing sector produced 39,000 tonnes of fruit for canning and juicing, which was worth $12.5 million.
 The fresh sector, however, is expanding.
 In the 2012-13 season, 48,000 tonnes of fresh pineapple was produced and sold on the domestic market, with a farm gate value of $57.5 million.